-Habitat for Humanity Kenya (HFH Kenya) through its Community Development and Support Programme (CDSP) aims to assist vulnerable families that earn less than $1/day, are in need of decent housing and lack access to water and proper sanitation facilities.
-We recognize that housing and WASH services are inseparable basic human needs.
-In order to achieve some degree of economic justice in the communities we intervene in, we endeavor to develop the infrastructure that can support the most minimal level of public services i.e. housing, water, sanitation, sewage, and health.
+Habitat for Humanity Kenya through its Vulnerable and Orphaned Group Housing project aims to assist vulnerable families that earn less than a dollar a day, are in need of decent housing and lack access to water and proper sanitation facilities.
+Habitat Kenya recognizes that housing and WASH (water, sanitation and hygiene) services are inseparable basic human needs.
+In order to achieve some degree of economic empowerment in the communities where we intervene in, we do endeavor to develop the infrastructure that can support the most minimal level of public services i.e. housing, water, sanitation, sewage, and health.

 Below are some of the examples of Housing and WASH interventions that we have been able to achieve in both Laikipia and Homabay Counties:

-73-year-old Ebeny Lumori hails from Kariunga Village in Muramati location, Laikipia County.
-Unfortunately for Ebeny, life has not given him the luxury of taking it easy in his old age, but rather he and his wife have had to take care of three young children while living in a shanty house that was nearly collapsing.
-Of the three children, two are in school (James Lomuru 13 years in class 4 and Shantel Agnes 4 years in baby class) while one (Ewoi) dropped out.
-Both Ebeny and his wife do menial jobs earning meager income.
+73-year-old Ebeny hails from Kariunga Village in Muramati location of Laikipia County.
+Unfortunately for Ebeny, life has not given him the luxury of slowing down in his old age, but rather he and his wife have had to take care of three young children while living in a shanty that was nearly collapsing.
+Of the three children, two are in school while one dropped out.
+Both Ebeny and his wife do menial jobs earning a meager income.

-Ebeny and his family have also had to suffer the fate of unclean water sources in the Muramati.
-Water for drinking and other household uses is drawn directly from the streams and shallow hand-dug wells which are contaminated.
-This resulted to Ebeny’s son James missing school several times due to water related diseases.
+Ebeny and his family could not access clean water in their locality.
+Water for drinking and other household uses is drawn directly from the streams and shallow hand-dug wells which are contaminated, leading to a breakout of waterborne diseases in the family.

-With the generous support of our donors and tithers, HFH Kenya was able to build a new and stable house for Ebeny and his family.
-The family is now not afraid of the rains or the cold Laikipia weather.
+With the generous support of our donors, Habitat for Humanity Kenya was able to build a new and stable house for Ebeny and his family.
 The family also got a 2000 litre water tank installed to harvest rain water for their day to day use.
-They also got a pit latrine.
-HFH Kenya enlightened Ebeny and his neighbors on Water Sanitation and Hygiene by teaching them strategies for preventing water contamination, proper water storage in safe vessels that are designed to prevent re-contamination and also on hygiene habits.
-As a result of this sanitation Ebeny’s children are now thriving in their studies and their health has greatly improved.
+In addition to this, Habitat Kenya trained Ebeny and his neighbors on Water Sanitation and Hygiene strategies for preventing water contamination, proper water storage in safe vessels that are designed to prevent re-contamination and on general hygiene habits.
+As a result of this improvement in household sanitation, Ebeny’s children are now thriving in their studies and their health has greatly improved.

 Ebeny’s Remarks to Habitat for Humanity

 “We remember Habitat for Humanity Kenya every day for building a house for us.
 We are also grateful for the hygiene training.
-Nowadays, my wife and I are educating before people in this area about the dangers of fetching water directly from the stream.
-I tell my friends, family and colleagues of the importance of keeping, saving and using clean water to keep healthy” said Mr. Ebeny.
+Nowadays, my wife and I are educating people in this area about the dangers of fetching water directly from the stream.
+I tell my friends, family and colleagues of the importance of keeping, saving and using clean water to keep healthy” .